Jackson-Dana/Data_projects_TripleTen/06-machine_learning_churn_reduction/README.md

 ## Results

-The final model was a Gradient Boosting model with fine-tuned hyperparameters.
-This model also needed some gradient boosting regularization during training, with some feature selection done on the data set in order to use the most relevant data in making predictions.
-The final quality scores of this model when tested against the test set are as follows: Test AUC-ROC: 0.886 and Test Accuracy: 0.841.
-One thing of note is that I did not properly set random states throughout the project.
-This means the quality scores will be slightly different each time the model is run, and will then not quite match what was recorded throughout the project.
-This would be addressed in future iterations of the project.
+The final model was a Gradient Boosting model with fine-tuned hyperparameters and regularization applied during training.
+Feature selection was also performed to ensure that the most relevant data was used in making predictions.
+The model achieved impressive performance metrics when evaluated on the test set, with an AUC-ROC score of 0.886 and an accuracy of 0.841.

+It's worth noting that random states were not consistently set throughout the project, which may lead to slight variations in the quality scores each time the model is run.
+While this does not significantly impact the overall results, it is an area for improvement in future iterations of the project to ensure full reproducibility.

 ## Conclusion